 |Provide working wiring for one telephone jack.||Not specifically addressed|

 |Provide working carbon monoxide detector.||Not specifically addressed|

 Windows and Doors

 Doors or windows cannot be removed by the landlord, unless it is necessary to repair the door and window.
 In addition, the landlord must provide window and door screens that are in good shape and repair any issues with the screens once a year.

 While Florida’s landlord/tenant laws only require smoke detectors in single family dwellings and duplexes, there may be building or housing codes that require this for multi-family units.
 Remember, landlords are required to provide rental units that comply with all applicable housing and building codes.

 Not all states require existing apartment complexes, townhomes, and condos to have sprinkler systems.
 Many states do not require new construction to have sprinkler systems, either.
 However, Florida has enacted laws requiring “retroactive” installations for apartment buildings and high rises.

 If any of the following pests are discovered in a rental unit after it has been rented out, the landlord must treat the unit and pro-rate rent for any time the tenant had to be out of the unit for the extermination of:

 - Any pest that would destroy wood (termites, etc.)

+The tenant must vacate the dwelling unit for extermination, but the period should not be more than four days.
 However, this requirement does not apply to single family units or duplexes.